bnaras/ecos-2.0.7-rinside/README.md

 ====

 _The code here is meant only for reference, demonstrating use or RInside calls to generate test data.
-This is not the original source!_
+This is not the site for the original source!_

 **Visit www.embotech.com/ECOS for detailed information on ECOS.**